Whether you are a Petzl or a Knog user, Run4It has got you covered to make sure you can see and be seen on the road and trails during your night runs.

 - Range: up to 60 meters (max power mode)

-- 81g - Rechargeable or 3 AAA included (2h on high, up to 120h on low brightness)
+- Battery life: Rechargeable or three AAAs included (two hours on high, up to 120 hours on low brightness)

-The Tikkina has long been Petzl’s entry level head torch for a reason: it does the job.
+The Tikkina has long been Petzl’s entry level head torch for a reason: it does the job with minimal fuss.
 Compact, lightweight and very easy to use with its single button on the top, you can choose from three white lighting levels and that is pretty much it.

 3. Knog Quokka